 3. Prove Your Potential

-4. Procure A Great Deal
+4. Procure a Great Deal

 5. Provide Your Track Record

-Of course, most investors expect to see a proven track record.
+Most investors expect to see a proven track record.
 They want to know that you can deliver on your plans.
 If you don’t have direct experience in real estate investing, then what other relevant experience do you have or who else can you find to partner with?
 Have your portfolio ready to go with your successes on top.
 You’ve got to have the numbers to prove yourself.

 6. Promote Relationship Building

 Surprisingly – or perhaps not so surprising – having a personal relationship between both investing parties trumps the rest of the qualifications.
 So how can you build more authentic relationships or find like-minded individuals – whom you might already know – that might want to work with you?
 This is one of the most important habits to acquire as a real estate investor.
 Try attending a local networking event to get your face out there.
 If you want to discover a potential money partner and achieve success, building and maintaining relationships is a must.

 Raising capital for real estate doesn’t need to be nearly as hard as many make it out to be.
 For those in the process of learning how to raise capital for real estate, remember this: working with money partners is as simple as doing two things – learning what it is they want the most and giving it to them.
 It’s the investors who can identify what today’s lenders are looking for that stand the best chance at getting the money they need for their next deal.
 With that said, pay special considerations to the steps above, as they offer insight into what the majority of today’s lenders look for in a borrower.
 Only when you can give a lender what they want will your chances of receiving real estate investment capital increase dramatically.

 Have you had better luck raising real estate investment capital through another means?
 Perhaps we left something off this list you've had better luck with?
 Whatever the case may be, let us know what has worked for you in the past in the comments below.